msayson/msayson.github.io/_posts/2023-05-30-step-by-step-process-designing-distributed-systems.markdown

 While still treating system internals as a black box, we can define how data will flow in and out of our system and be stored.

 Example questions:
-* Who will we consume data from and how?
+* Who will we consume data from, and how?
-* Who will consume data from our service and how?
+* Who will consume data from our service, and how?
 * What data does our service need to store, and what data structures will best support our use cases?
 * What is the end-to-end lifecycle for data entering our system, for each type of data we store or process?